Data Centers in León

 - Drought: 3.0/10

 Due to its inland location, coastal risks such as tsunamis are not material for this market.
 Other natural hazards are minor or not listed.
-Facility operators typically implement specific seismic reinforcements and drainage systems to manage these environmental factors.
+Facility operators typically implement specific seismic reinforcements and drainage systems to manage these environmental factors as of September 2025.